What Is Graves' Disease?

 Natural Ways to Manage Graves' Disease Symptoms?

 You should always follow your doctor's advice, including taking prescribed medications for Graves' disease.
-However, you can do a few natural things to help reduce symptoms, and they are excellent adjuncts to medical treatment.
+However, below are a few natural things you can do to help reduce symptoms, and they are excellent adjuncts to medical treatment.

 Monitor Your Iodine Intake